On arrival at Vancouver International Airport you will be met by our local representative and you will be transferred to the hotel.

 After breakfast, checkout and transfer to Calgary.
 On the way stop at Kananaskis for the most powerful experience in the Rockies, a 12 minutes Summit Helicopter Tour offering stunning views of the Rockies.

-Later continue your journey to Calgary Airport to connect flight to onward destination to Dubai.
+Later continue your journey to Calgary Airport to connect flight to the onward destination to Dubai.

 Duration: 7 Days / 6 Nights.